 Idiopathic peripheral neuropathy doesn’t have a discernible cause, but that doesn’t make the symptoms any less painful or disruptive.
-Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta and Atlanta, Georgia, offer personalized treatment plans using state-of-the-art treatments to alleviate pain and other idiopathic neuropathy symptoms.
+Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta, Georgia, offer personalized treatment plans using state-of-the-art treatments to alleviate pain and other idiopathic neuropathy symptoms.
 Their goal is to get you back to your regular activities and restore your quality of life.
 If you’re concerned about idiopathic neuropathy, call US Neuropathy Centers or make an appointment online today.

 Idiopathic is the medical term for “unknown cause,” so idiopathic neuropathy is neuropathy without an apparent cause.
 Idiopathic neuropathy is common.

 To put it in perspective, around 30% of neuropathy cases are due to diabetes, which is the leading known cause of neuropathy.
 However, between 30-40% of the remaining diagnoses are idiopathic.

 Your peripheral nervous system controls your sensory perception, motor skills, and autonomic functions like urination and digestion.

 As a result, idiopathic peripheral neuropathy can cause a variety of symptoms, depending on the type of nerve affected and the location of the nerve damage or compression.

 For example, if a sensory nerve is damaged, you might have symptoms, including: